evnwttn/tfu/README.md

 <li>[otpt] - returns a random restaurant from st. john's metro area</li>
 </ul>

-i'd like to expand on [otpt] in the future to pull from google maps based on user location.
+i'd like to expand on [otpt] in the future to pull from google maps based on user location